royaltm/spectrusty-tutorial/step1.md

 ```

 The [Palette] trait is for retrieving actual pixel colors corresponding to Spectrum's color palette.
-You may define a palette implementation yourself or use one of palettes defined in the [video::pixel] module.
-Remember that the associated [Palette::Pixel] type should match the associated type of [PixelBuffer::Pixel].
+You may define a palette implementation yourself or use one of the palettes defined in the [video::pixel] module.
+Remember that the associated [Palette::Pixel] type should match the type of [PixelBuffer::Pixel].

 The last missing part is synchronization.
-After each iteration of our loop we need to pause the running thread for some time to match the rate of Spectrum's CPU clock.
+After each iteration of our loop, we need to pause the running thread for some time to match the rate of Spectrum's CPU clock.

-For that we'll be using [ThreadSyncTimer]:
+For this purpose, you can use [ThreadSyncTimer]:

 ```rust
 // just one new import?